Alir3z4/negar-cli/README.rst

 Usage of `negar-cli`:

-    $ negar-cli [ARGUMENTS] -f [INPUT_FILENAME] -o [OUTPUT_FILENAME]
+    $ negar-cli [ARGUMENTS] -i <INPUT_FILENAME> [-o OUTPUT_FILENAME]

 Arguments are:

-    -h, --help                       Display this help and exit -V, --Version                    Print version number and exit -i, --input-file=INPUT_FILE_NAME    Specify [INPUT_FILE].
-The file who you want to edit -o, --output-file=OUTPUT_FILE_NAME  Specify [OUT_PUT_FILE].
-The file who you want the programs output writes into it.
-If you don't specify this option Negar will generate an auto file to save the result.
+    -h, --help                          Display this help and exit.
+    -v, --version                       Print version number and exit -i, --input-file=INPUT_FILE_NAME    Specify [INPUT_FILE].
+The file that you want to edit.
+    -o, --output-file=OUTPUT_FILE_NAME  Specify [OUT_PUT_FILE].
+The file that you want the program's output written into it.
+If you don't specify this option negar-cli will output into standard output.
-    --gui                        Run negar's graphical user interface (GUI) --fix-dashes                 Disable fix dashes feature
+    --fix-dashes                 Disable fix dashes feature
     --fix-three-dots             Disable fix three dots feature
     --fix-english-quotes         Disable fix english quotes feature